apache/tez/README.md

 Apache Tez is a generic data-processing pipeline engine envisioned as a low-level engine for higher abstractions such as Apache Hadoop Map-Reduce, Apache Pig, Apache Hive etc.

-At it's heart, tez is very simple and has just two components:
+At its heart, tez is very simple and has just two components:

 *   The data-processing pipeline engine where-in one can plug-in input, processing and output implementations to perform arbitrary data-processing.
 Every 'task' in tez has the following: